Fields, farms and woodland paths

 - Cross the fields walking diagonally left as the path goes through the crops heading to the left of the pylon and under the power lines.
 The path then continues diagonally left through another field of crops heading towards the woods and a wooden post with yellow arrow.

 - When you reach the lane, continue straight ahead down a farm road with farm buildings on your left and right.
+This is what is known as an 'unmetalled unclass county road' (Hatfield UCR1)

 - This path dips down to a small wooden footbridge as it enters the woodland.
 Cross the bridge and continue.